zulip/zulip/docs/git-guide.md

 - **Nearly all Git actions add information to the Git database**, rather than removing it.
 As such, it's hard to make Git perform actions that you can't undo.
-However, Git can't undo what it doesn't know about, so it's a good practice to frequently commit your changes and freqently push your commits to your remote repository.
+However, Git can't undo what it doesn't know about, so it's a good practice to frequently commit your changes and frequently push your commits to your remote repository.

 - **Git is designed for lightweight branching and merging.** Branches are